gammillweg/HGB/readme.md

 and I am not sure I am up to the task.
 We shall see.

 OF COURSE... if a hexagon game board generator interests you, and you would like to join my effort.
-Please email me at gammillweg@centurylink.net.
+Please email me at my user name (gammillweg) at centurylink.net.